MarcosChavez09/v-server-setup/README.md

 - Replace `your_server_username` with the username you were given for the server.
 - Enter your `password` when prompted (already provided to you, if not, ask your admin for it).

-Test loggin with your key:
+Test logging in with your key:
 ```
 ssh -i ~/.ssh/name_of_your_key25519 your_server_username@ip_server_address
 ```
 - You should be able to log in without entering your password.

-Once logged in, check for the authorized `ssh keys` in `ls -al ~/.ssh/authorized_keys` you should see your `ssh key` in there.
+Once logged in, check for the authorized `ssh keys` with `ls -al ~/.ssh/authorized_keys`.
+You should see your `ssh key` in there.

 # V-Server setup

-Deactivate the usage of password when loggin to the server.
-You have to change a line in the `ect/ssh/sshd_config` file.
+Deactivate the usage of password when logging in to the server.
+You have to change a line in the `/etc/ssh/sshd_config` file.

-Use admin rights (sudo) to perform this action
+Use admin rights (sudo) to perform this action:
 ```
 sudo nano /etc/ssh/sshd_config
 ```
 Find the line `#PasswordAuthentication yes`, remove the `#` and change the value to `no`:

 ```
 #PasswordAuthentication yes -> PasswordAuthentication no
 ```
 - Save and exit (`Ctrl+O`, `Enter`, `Ctrl+X` in nano) and restart the `ssh service` with:
 ```
 sudo systemctl restart ssh.service
 ```
-Verify the deactivation of password required.
-Logout from the server and login again but with:
+Verify the deactivation of password requirement.
+Logout from the server and login again with:

 ```
-ssh -i ~/.ssh/name_of_your_key25519 your_user_name@ip_server_addres
+ssh -i ~/.ssh/name_of_your_key25519 your_user_name@ip_server_address
 ```

-You should be able to login without a `password`.
+You should be able to login without a password.

 Test the login with password by using the following command:

 ```
-ssh -o PubkeyAuthentication=no your_user_name@ip_server_addres
+ssh -o PubkeyAuthentication=no your_user_name@ip_server_address
 ```
-I should not be possible to to login with `user password`.
+It should not be possible to login with the user password.

 ## Install NGINX

-Install the nginx server in your `v-server` with:
+Install the NGINX server on your V-Server with:
 ```
 sudo apt update
 sudo apt install nginx -y
 ```
-After the installation, verify the nginx service status.
+After the installation, verify the NGINX service status:

 ```
 systemctl status nginx.service
 ```
-Now, create the directory `/alternatives` in the `/var/www/alternatives` and inside this new folder, create the file `alternate-index.html`
+Now, create the directory `/alternatives` in `/var/www/alternatives` and inside this new folder, create the file `alternate-index.html`:
 ```
 sudo mkdir /var/www/alternatives
 sudo nano /var/www/alternatives/alternate-index.html